Infrastructure Research

 WHO IS RESPONSIBLE FOR US INFRASTRUCTURE?

 The cost of public infrastructure is shared by federal, state, and local governments, but the majority of spending comes from state and local governments.
-State and local governments own over 90% of non-defense public infrastructure assets, and they account for 77.7% of public infrastructure spending.
-States own most transportation, water, and sewer system infrastructure, while the federal government owns intellectual property (R&D assets) and park infrastructure.
+According to the Brookings Institute, state and local governments accounted for 77.5% of total US public infrastructure spending in 2020-2023.

 Despite the importance of the private sector, many of the key moments in US infrastructural history have been supported by substantial federal investment.
 Public investment in infrastructure can be a catalyst for private investment, and federal regulations influence state, local, and private investment.